sony/nnabla/doc/python/install_on_windows.rst

 To install cuDNN, copy bin, include and lib to C:\\Program Files\\NVIDIA GPU Computing Toolkit\\CUDA\\v{CUDA_VERSION}

-See :ref:`a list of compatible CUDNN versions of CUDA extension packages <cuda-cudnn-compatibility>`.
+See :ref:`a list of compatible cuDNN versions of CUDA extension packages <cuda-cudnn-compatibility>`.

 Install